deliciousbrains/wpfbbotkit/README.md

 ## Getting Started

 1. Download or clone this repo and install via the WordPress plugin installer.
-2. Access WPFBBotKit Settings via the "Messenger Bot" menu option under "Settings" in the wp-admin.
+2. Access WPFBBotKit Settings via the "WPFBBotKit" menu option under "Settings" in the wp-admin.
 3. Follow the Messenger Platform [setup guide](https://developers.facebook.com/docs/messenger-platform/guides/setup) to set up your bot using the Webhook URL and Verification String from the WPFBBotKit Settings page.